 The spouses’ initial plans

-Grigory and Natalia wanted to give their son Artem a school education at high British standards.
-In March 2019, the boy turned 6 years old, so in early May, the spouses queued up for admission to a private school in the UK in early May.
+Bolade and Alika wanted to give their son Ekon a school education at high British standards.
+In March 2019, the boy turned 6, so the spouses queued up for admission to a private school in the UK in early May.

 All proposed programs require relatively small investments and are several times cheaper than European programs.
 A passport from any country would allow spouses to spend up to 180 days a year in the UK without a visa.

-The E-2 visa allows you to live and conduct business in the United States without restrictions on entry and exit.
-The investor's family members will also be able to live, work and study in the United States.
+The E-2 visa allows you to live and conduct business in the US without restrictions on entry and exit.
+The investor's family members will also be able to live, work and study in the US.

 Both reasons were not decisive for the spouses.
 Rather, it was an addition to the possibilities compared to the main task of providing the son with a better education.

 For the summer, the family had planned a trip to Europe.
-In early June 2019, they hit the road on regular Schengen visas.
+In early June 2019, they hit the road with regular Schengen visas.
 At the time of their departure, they had just begun to collect documents for the Grenada program.

 Changing the program and Vanuatu passport requirements